How is the real estate market doing in Midlothian, IL?

 Are there fewer Short Sales and Foreclosures in Midlothian?

-During August 2021 the real estate market in Midlothian consisted of 95% Traditional homes sales.
-That is a decrease over July 2021 of 1.8% and an increase over August 2020 of 4.6%.
+During December 2021 the real estate market in Midlothian consisted of 98.5% Traditional homes sales.
+That is an increase over November 2021 of 1% and an increase over December 2020 of 7.6%.
 Increases in the percentage of Traditional home sales are good sign for the market.
 Higher percentages of Traditional home sales allow the home prices in the market to rise, whereas, higher percentages of Short Sales and Foreclosures drag the market prices down.
 The more foreclosures and short sales that are on the market, the lower the overall market prices will be, even for traditional homes.

 Are home values in Midlothian, IL going up or down and by how much?